 Office Hours: Sunday-Saturday 8:00 am - 4:30 pm

-LAKE HOPATCONG WEED HARVESTING PROGRAM, 2014: Please note that the Program is administered by the Department's State Park Service.
-The public and all interested parties may contact Daniel Bello of the State Park Service, at 973-398-1555, with questions and concerns regarding the Program.
-Also note that the State Park Service will soon post a 2014 weed harvesting schedule.
+LAKE HOPATCONG WEED HARVESTING PROGRAM: The public and all interested parties may contact Daniel Bello of the State Park Service, at 973-398-1555, with questions and concerns regarding the Program.

-It should be noted that there are many factors, often out of SPS control, that dictate harvester schedules.
+It should be noted that there are many factors, often out of State Park Service control, that dictate harvester schedules.
 These include, but are not limited to, weather, harvester and dump truck repair and maintenance, staffing levels, and reports of heavy weed growth in certain areas that SPS may respond to.
-As such, the above is a general guideline of future harvesting activities, and can often change due to cited factors.
+As such, scheduled harvesting activities can often change due to cited factors.

 Bergen, Essex, Morris, Sussex, Warren Counties

 Completed in 1837, the Morris Canal was an

 engineering landmark that relied on canals, locks and inclined